If you're interested in a more graphical-interface approach, you might also look into URBI or ROS.

 autopylot_agent.py.
 Any subsequent joystick / gamepad action returns control to you, providing an

 emergency override.
 The function in autopylot_agent.py currently ignores the video and navigation data

 input and just makes the drone turn clockwise.
 (I've noticed that the program can take several

-seconds to report non-zero navigation data from the drone, that the velocity vector continues
+seconds to report non-zero navigation data from the drone.)
+Note that the altitude and X/Y velocities

 Working with Matlab